elgrons/VendorOrderTracker.Solution/README.md

 ## Test Instructions

-* 🗄️ _Using a shell program, navigate from the root directory, "VendorandOrderTracker.Solution," to the "VendorOrderTracker.Tests" directory._
+* 🗄️ _Using a shell program, navigate from the root directory, "VendorOrderTracker.Solution," to the "VendorOrderTracker.Tests" directory._
 * 🗄️ _Once in the "VendorOrderTracker.Tests" directory, type ``dotnet restore`` into the console._
 * 🗄️ _After the restore process is complete, type ``dotnet test`` into the console.
 This will run all written tests and display the test results into the console to review._